By Joni Koneval

 The Show Must Go On, Even If It’s In A Tent

 The founders of Porthouse Theatre, theatre professors Louis O. Erdmann and William H. Zucchero, wasted no time in getting Kent State’s summer theatre program off the ground in the summer of 1969, months before any funding was secured to construct the building.
 That July, the first KSU-Blossom Center Repertory Company began performances of Arthur Miller’s Death of a Salesman and Tennessee Williams’ A Streetcar Named Desire in E. Turner Stump Theatre on the campus of Kent State.
-To ensure that the connection to Blossom Music Center wasn’t lost, the Company also performed as strolling players on the grounds of Blossom prior
+To ensure that the connection to Blossom Music Center wasn’t lost, the Company also performed as strolling players on the grounds of Blossom prior to concerts.

 By the following summer, construction of Porthouse Theatre was well underway with a planned opening date of July 25, 1970.
 But when construction delays threatened the start of the season, the Blossom Festival School Theatre vowed that the show would go on.